Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Related Works

-Beyond this broad framework of privacy, many other works have attempted to assess the specific privacy attitudes, orientations, and personas of individuals as they engage with technology \cite{preibusch2013guide}.
+Beyond this broad theory of privacy, many other works have attempted to assess the specific privacy attitudes, orientations, and personas of individuals as they engage with technology \cite{preibusch2013guide}.
 These efforts have focused on online privacy \cite{elueze2018privacy, buchanan2007development}, out-of-device privacy (\textit{i.e.}, privacy violations through direct human observation) \cite{farzand2024out}, privacy perceptions broadly \cite{chignell2003privacy, giang2023privacy}, and the identification of privacy personas \cite{hrynenko2024identifying}.
 Of particular note to this work is the Privacy Orientation Scale (POS) \cite{baruh2014more}, which captures an individual's perceptions of privacy as a right, concerns about their own informational privacy, other-contingent privacy, and concerns about the privacy of others.
-These four subscales are then used to assess a user's privacy orientation, including \textit{privacy advocates}, \textit{privacy individualists}, and \textit{privacy indifferents}.
-While our results do not fit neatly within these privacy orientations, as we will see in Section \ref{sec:privacy_orientation}, other works have described the general challenge of defining privacy personas \cite{biselli2022challenges}.
+These four subscales can then be used to classify a user's privacy orientation as fitting one of three profiles, including \textit{privacy advocates}, \textit{privacy individualists}, and \textit{privacy indifferents}.
+Other works have described the general challenge of defining privacy personas \cite{biselli2022challenges}.
 Given the substantial contextual dependence of privacy, domain-agnostic assessments of privacy perceptions may also struggle to generate consistent personas across domains.